aaronalbinson/fresh/src/pages/how-to-enter.md

     rparagraph: >-
-      Sincere thanks to everyone who has entered the Fresh Awards to date (and we salute all of our early birds) but we have made the decision to push back the deadline to the day before the Easter break, Thursday 9 April 2020.
+      Sincere thanks to everyone who has entered the Fresh Awards to date (and we salute all of our early birds) but we have made the decision to push back the deadline to Thursday 23 April 2020.

       Judging was set to take place during week commencing 30 March in both